 HT Coutts Library Advisory Committee (1 rep required for a one year term)

-This committee fosters the cooperative planning and development that has made the HT Coutts library among the best in its field.
+While the physical location of the HT Coutts Library has closed, the content of the library is maintained at the Rutherford location, and this committee fosters the cooperative planning and development that has made the HT Coutts library among the best in its field.
 Committee members develop and facilitate appropriate communication and collaboration between the Library and the Faculty.
-Meeting schedule to be determined.
+Meeting schedule determined by committee members.

-SUBMISSION PROCESS for Diversity, Equity and Respect Committee, Faculty Council, Faculty Teaching Awards Committee, HT Coutts Library Advisory Committee, and Technology Advisory Board (see below for GAAC process & deadline)
+SUBMISSION PROCESS for Diversity, Equity and Respect Committee, Faculty Council, Faculty Teaching Awards Committee, and HT Coutts Library Advisory Committee (see below for GAAC process)

 Submit a one-page letter of introduction outlining your background, and how your experience and interests relate to the committee(s) of your choice.
 You may apply to more than one committee.
-Send your submission electronically to Betty jo Werthmann, Governance Administrator, email@example.com.
-Submissions for Diversity, Equity and Respect Committee, Faculty Council, Faculty Teaching Awards Committee, HT Coutts Library Advisory Committee, and Technology Advisory Board will be reviewed by and final selections made by an ad hoc committee consisting of each Faculty department and school’s GSA President or delegate, and chaired by the Associate Dean, Graduate Students.
+Send your submission electronically to Rachel Lindley-Maycock, Governance Administrator, email@example.com.
+Submissions for Diversity, Equity and Respect Committee, Faculty Council, Faculty Teaching Awards Committee, and HT Coutts Library Advisory Committee will be reviewed by and final selections made by an ad hoc committee consisting of each Faculty department and school’s GSA President or delegate, and chaired by the Associate Dean, Graduate Students.
 All candidates, successful or not, will receive correspondence following the selection process.